orangeseeds/blitzbase/README.md

  To see it in action open index.html from inside the [ui](https://github.com/orangeseeds/Blitzbase/tree/main/ui) folder.
 -->

-# Permission Parser

-Extended parser from [_Writing An Interpreter In Go_](https://interpreterbook.com/), **_highly_** recommend the book.
+### Features

+- Collection Based Data: Tables are represented as collections.
+- Subscribable Events: Events with specific topics can be subscribed to, like Edit events on certain collections, or even specific records.
-This is a lexer and parser lib for use in [Blitzbase](https://github.com/orangeseeds/blitzbase).
-It is used to parse the language for assigning access permission for collections.
-Extra features in this particular parser include, property accessors parser for syntax like, `collection.name` or `$request.auth.id`.
+- Permission Parser: It is used to parse the language for assigning access permission for collections.
+Extra features in this particular parser include, property accessors parser for syntax like, `collection.name` or `$request.auth.id`(similar to pocketbase).

-The parser parses expression in a right-to-left manner, no operator precedence in this parser.
+The parser parses expression in a right-to-left manner, no operator precedence in this parser(which will be added soon).

 A statement like this
 `$request.data.is_valid_date & collection.exists | collection.id != 10;`